 Be smart, establish some guidelines, and stick with them.
 That is the only way you will ever be a successful gambler.

 *Note that although I do advocate flat-betting only for beginners that I do give out unit plays on the site from time to time.
 Lots of pros or guys who feel comfortable betting units use the plays as well.

 I personally only bet units when I feel the need to shake things up a bit or when the NBA playoffs are going on.
 I feel I have enough time to assign units to games since there are less games.
 If you have anymore questions then just hit me up on Twitter.

 Part 4: Dealing with Losses and Tailing Bettors

 Dealing with Losses

 Thinking of betting as a marathon instead of a quick sprint also tends to help beginners cope with losing on some level.
 Do not ever place another bet (unless you have done the research) until you calm down and have gotten that anger out of your system.

-Tailing Others on Twitter
+Tailing Others on Twitter or Facebook

 I often find that they are somewhat successful but eventually get tired of following and want to make their own picks; they often find they are not equipped to make their own picks since they never really learned the skill-sets that are needed to make money long-term.

 Most pro bettors are not going to ever sell their plays or even want you to now what side they are on.
 You can certainly use information from free cappers, but I do not know of one person that posts plays on Twitter who actually logs their long term record.
 I see lots of “records” being updated via tweets but no evidence of its’ validity.
 I see no reason to care about anyone’s opinion if they cannot provide a simple Excel document with their daily plays.
 Why post in the first place if you aren’t going to track your results?
 The reason they don’t post them is because they do not want you to know how they are really doing in the long term.